-In addition to supporting the IDA's mission of providing financing for local governments, VLGFC assists local governments in financing through vehicles not limited to IDA programs; administers two governmental investment programs; provides accounting services to local governments, and serves as Program Administrator to the Virginia Government Finance Officers' Association:
+In addition to supporting the IDA's mission of providing financing for local governments, VLGFC assists local governments in financing through vehicles not limited to IDA programs; administers two governmental investment programs; provides accounting services to local governments; and serves as Program Administrator to the Virginia Government Finance Officers' Association.

 Financing and Municipal Advisory Services: VLGFC is registered as a Municipal Advisor (MA) with the Municipal Securities Rulemaking Board (MSRB) and the U.S. Securities and Exchange Commission (SEC).
-As an MA, VLGFC assists clients with developing and implementing a plan of finance, whether through bank loans, equipment leasing, municipal bond issues, the IDA Commercial Paper program, or one of the state or federal bond pools or programs.
-VML/VACo Finance offers localities that finance with bank loans several optional programmatic features through its "Fixed Rate Loan Program," including arbitrage monitoring for no additional cost, an online payment portal, and an annual fee structure at a lower present value cost than a traditional upfront fee.
-Municipal Advisory activities also include, but are not limited to, development and presentation of credit and debt affordability analyses, local government financial policies, and financial forecasts.
+As an MA, VLGFC assists clients with developing and implementing a plan of finance, whether through bank loans, equipment leasing, municipal bond issues, or one of several state or federal bond pools or programs.
+VML/VACo Finance offers localities that finance with bank loans several optional programmatic features through its "Fixed Rate Loan Program," including arbitrage monitoring for no additional cost, an online payment portal, and an annual fee structure at the same or lower present value cost as a traditional upfront fee.
+Municipal Advisory deliverables also include, but are not limited to, development and presentation of credit and debt affordability analyses, plans of finance for major capital projects, and financial forecasts.

 Virginia Pooled OPEB Trust Fund ("OPEB Trust"): The OPEB Trust was established in 2008 under the Joint Exercise of Powers statute of the Commonwealth of Virginia.
 It operates pursuant to a trust agreement as an irrevocable trust to receive, invest, and disburse funds set aside by political subdivisions of the Commonwealth of Virginia to defray future expenses related to post-employment benefits other than pensions (OPEB).
 Income of the Trust is tax-exempt under Section 115 of the Internal Revenue Code.
 The OPEB Trust is jointly sponsored by VACo and VML and operates as the "VACo/VML Pooled OPEB Trust."
 Primary benefits of participation in the OPEB Trust include professional management of trust assets in two diversified investment portfolios: one with a targeted rate of return of 7.5% and the other with a targeted rate of return of 6.0%.
 Participants hold individual trust accounts wherein they can monitor the performance of their investments without the burden and expense of directing separately managed trust accounts.
-The OPEB Trust issues separate financial statements which are available upon request.
+The OPEB Trust issues a separate annual financial statement which is available upon request.

-The net position of the OPEB Trust decreased in fiscal year 2022 from \$1.72 billion on June 30, 2021, to \$1.59 billion on June 30, 2022 due to market fluctuation.
+The net position of the OPEB Trust increased in fiscal year 2024 from \$1.72 billion on June 30, 2023, to \$1.89 billion on June 30, 2024 due to market fluctuation and net contributions from participants.

 Virginia Investment Pool Trust Fund ("VIP Trust"): The VIP Trust was established in 2013 under the Joint Exercise of Powers statute of the Commonwealth of Virginia.
 It operates pursuant to a trust agreement, providing political subdivisions of the Commonwealth with a vehicle to pool their funds for investment in portfolios under the direction and daily supervision of a professional fund manager.
 Income of the VIP Trust is tax-exempt under Section 115 of the Internal Revenue Code.
 The VIP Trust is jointly sponsored by VACo and VML and operates as the "VACo/VML Virginia Investment Pool."
 Primary benefits of participation in the VIP Trust include professional management of trust assets, competitive rates of return, and convenient, secure online access to accounts.
-The VIP Trust offers two investment portfolios, one designed for daily cash liquidity, and the other designed for surplus funds that can be invested in longer duration securities.
+The VIP Trust offers two investment portfolios, one designed for daily cash liquidity, and the other designed for surplus funds that can be appropriately invested in longer duration securities.
 Participants hold individual trust accounts wherein they can monitor the performance of the investments.
-The VIP Trust issues separate financial statements which are available upon request.
+The VIP Trust issues a separate annual financial statement which is available upon request.